GuzioMG/OpenComputers/README.md

 * Second of all, I had to [nuke the source code and everything that's not an asset](https://github.com/GuzioMG/OpenComputers/commit/20ca1cbef24ef27c3b73fbc9202b4b6453e02431).
 Now in most cases of Fabric-ports, that should not be a problem.
 Here it is.
 That's because I skipped a few files.
 They were fixed in [the next commit](https://github.com/GuzioMG/OpenComputers/commit/3d2faf9a7c8d348ded065d36847e3c2712a59de9).
 But even then - I still skipped 3 files.
 Those files were `/LICENSE`, `/README.md` and `/.gitignore` because:

-> I was planning on fully replacing the first 2 ones.
+> I was planning on replacing the first 2 ones.

 > I just decided that the `.gitignore` is small and insignificant enough to just be... well... ignored (primarily because it looks exactly the same for 80% of Java projects).